 We responded to the Farm Crisis in the 1980’s, took action during the HIV/AIDS epidemic in the 1990’s, and have been integral in helping Johnson County rebuild after the 1993 floods, the tornado in 2006, and flooding in June 2008.

 In 2019, we changed our name to reflect this commitment to serving our community.

 Helping Us Help Others

-True to our philosophy of people helping people, throughout the past five decades CommUnity Crisis Services and Food Bank, formerly The Crisis Center, has relied on the community to make its services possible.
+True to our philosophy of people helping people, throughout the past five decades CommUnity Crisis Services and Food Bank has relied on the community to make its services possible.
 More than 250 volunteers assist a small paid staff with service delivery.
 A majority of CommUnity’s budget comes from the financial support of individuals, organizations, churches, and businesses.
 Nearly 75% of the Food Bank’s distributions are donated.